arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 Here is an overview of the board's architecture's main components shown in the images above:

 - **Microcontroller**: at the heart of the Nicla Voice is the nRF52832, a powerful and versatile System-on-Chip (SoC) from Nordic® Semiconductor.
 The nRF52832 is built around a 32-bit Arm® Cortex®-M4 processor running at 64 MHz.
-- **Speech recognition processor**: the board features the NDP120 Neural Decision Processor™, an ultra-low power always-on speech processor from Syntiant®, which enables several applications, including echo-cancellation, beamforming, noise suppression, speech enhancement, speaker identification, and keyword spotting.
+- **Speech and sensor-fusion processor**: the board features the NDP120 Neural Decision Processor™, an ultra-low power always-on audio and sensor-fusion processor from Syntiant®, which enables several applications, including echo-cancellation, beamforming, noise suppression, speech enhancement, speaker identification, keyword spotting, acoustic event and scene classification, and multi-sensor fusion.
 - **Onboard advanced motion sensors**: the board features the BMI270, a high-precision IMU by Bosch® Sensortec, which combines a 3-axis accelerometer and a 3-axis gyroscope for precise motion tracking and orientation detection.
 The board also features the BMM150, a compact geomagnetic sensor from Bosch® Sensortec with a 3-axis magnetometer.
-- **Onboard high-performance microphone**:  The Nicla Voice is equipped with the IM69D130, a high-quality MEMS microphone by Infineon® Technologies.
+- **Onboard high-performance microphone**:  the Nicla Voice is equipped with the IM69D130, a high-quality MEMS microphone by Infineon® Technologies.
 The IM69D130 offers excellent audio quality and low noise performance, ensuring accurate and distortion-free audio capturing.
+- **Onboard connector for external PDM microphone**: an external PDM microphone can be connected to the board via an onboard connector.
 - **Wireless connectivity**: the board supports Bluetooth® Low Energy (BLE) connectivity, provided by the ANNA-B112 module developed by u-blox®.
 This compact, high-performance BLE module allows the Nicla Voice to communicate wirelessly with other devices and systems.
-- **Power management**: The Nicla Voice is designed for ultra-low power operation, with efficient power management features that ensure minimal energy consumption even when using always-on speech recognition and multiple sensors.
+- **Power management**: the Nicla Voice is designed for ultra-low power operation, with efficient power management features that ensure minimal energy consumption even when using always-on speech recognition and multiple sensors.
 The Nicla Voice features the BQ25120 from Texas Instruments; a highly integrated battery charge management  integrated circuit (IC) designed for wearables and Internet of Things (IoT) devices.

 ### Board Core and Libraries